SQLite Commands

 Connected to a transient in-memory database.

-By default, an SQLite session uses the in-memory database, therefore, all changes will be gone when the session ends.
+By default, an SQLite session uses an in-memory database.
+It means that all the changes you make will be gone when the session ends.

 Enter ".help" for usage hints.